 Employee hours spent on community engagement

-Reduction in CO2 emissions* from our transport compared to 2020
+Reduction in CO2 emissions* from our operations compared to 2021

 (*per million NMV)